flintlib/flint/doc/source/ulong_extras.rst

     and ``a_pr_rem`` is as in the description of :func:`n_mulmod_precomp_shoup_quo_rem`, and ``b_precomp`` is as in the description of :func:`n_mulmod_precomp_shoup`.
-This can be used for example when seeking a list of powers of `a` along with associated precomputed data to speed up repeated modular multiplications by these fixed powers.
+This can be used for example when seeking a list of powers `[a \bmod n, a^2 \bmod n, a^3 \bmod n,
+    \ldots]` along with associated precomputed data to speed up repeated modular multiplications by these fixed powers.

 Here are some explanations.
 Let `B = \mathtt{FLINT\_BITS}`, and `W = 2^B`.
 We have as input `a, b, n`, and the goal is mainly to output `ab \bmod n`.
 Constraints are: `a <